 162-26 Cross Bay Boulevard between 162nd and 163rd Avenues

-Founded in 1989 by a local family, this gym includes a bouncy castle, zip line, obstacle course, basketball/soccer court, ball and foam pits, air hockey and even XBox Kinect.
-Open play sessions take place on weekdays from 12:30 to 3 pm for $10 per child.
-Children are admitted on a first-come, first-served basis with a maximum of 50 kids per session.
-Weekend open play is also available on Saturday mornings.
+Founded in 1989 by a local family, this gym includes a bouncy castle, zip line, obstacle course, basketball/soccer court, ball and foam pits, air hockey and even Xbox Kinect.
+Children are admitted on a first come, first serve basis with a maximum of 50 kids per session.
+Two-hour open play sessions are $10.
 Before heading out, check the website for the full schedule since times are subject to change.

 Raising Astoria – Astoria